All Episodes

 The issue is whether she's going to be destroyed and she will by virtue of this stupid obstinacy that she fell into this trap.

-What everybody is missing right now is that this is not about whether you like Stern, whether his time has come, whether he's a nice guy.
+is not about whether you like Stern, whether his time has come, whether he's a nice guy.

-This is pure 100% cold, brutal capitalism.
+This is pure, 100% cold, brutal capitalism.

 This may be his usual attempt to garner the airwaves.